 - We facilitate virtual meeting room reservations, so that Oak Park cardholders can now set up and run their own virtual meetings with support from trained library staff.

-- We widened access to mobile WiFi hotspots and devices such as Chromebooks, and made them available for checkout and extended use outside of the library (and even mailed hotspots directly to patrons’ homes).
+- We widened access to mobile WiFi hotspots and devices such as Chromebooks, and made them available for checkout and extended use outside of the library.

 Thursday: Galvanizing climate justice »